PCDEV-Cloud/terraform-aws-aws_organization/modules/organizational_units/README.md

 # organizational_units

-Creates organizational units (OU) in the AWS organization.
+Creates organizational units (OU) in the AWS organization root or any other organizational unit.

 ## Usage